digitallinguistics/scription/README.md

 ## Lines

-Lines within an interlinear gloss must be formatted in different ways, depending on the line type.
 This section provides guidelines on formatting each line of an interlinear glossed utterance.
-The sections are in their recommended order for an interlinear gloss.
+Lines will have different formatting requirements depending on their type.

 ### Speaker: `\sp`